Skip to main content

 building brand loyalty

-Recent data shows that on average, consumers spend two-and-a-half hours on social media each day.
-Although the time spent digitally is substantial, there are countless brands, creators and public figures, among others, vying for attention.
-If c-store operators can create social media content that captures someone's attention, makes it feel relevant to them and warrants engagement or sharing, it can only enhance brand loyalty, Ryan Kristobak, associate director, social media at Bounteous x Accolite, emphasized.
+If c-store operators can create social media content that captures someone's attention, makes it feel relevant to them and warrants engagement or sharing, it can only enhance brand loyalty, according to Ryan Kristobak, associate director, social media at Bounteous x Accolite, a digital transformation services consultancy.

 "And when brands actually respond to customers in comments, in direct messages, resharing content they've tagged the brand in, etc., people feel seen.
-And, when people feel seen, they want to return that energy through loyalty and advocacy," he told Convenience Store News.
+And when people feel seen, they want to return that energy through loyalty and advocacy," he told Convenience Store News.
 "Social media is just a step away from person-to-person contact, so it has an incredible ability to establish lasting, personal connections with customers."

 Advertisement - article continues below